Asterisk4Magisk/Xray4Magisk/README.md

 ~~A fork from [V2ray for Android](https://github.com/Magisk-Modules-Repo/v2ray)~~

-This is a Magisk module for Xray/v2ray, and includes binaries for arm64, x64.
+This is a Magisk module for Xray/Sing-box, and includes xrayhelper binaries for arm64, x64.

 ## Disclaimer